 Arrow function

-Arrow functions provide a shorter way of defining a function.
-Also arrow have no binding to this, allowing arrow functions to be safely used as event handlers and access component’s properties without using bind(this) method to explicitly bind it to the class context.
+, allowing arrow functions to be safely used as event handlers and access component’s properties without using bind(this) method to explicitly bind it to the class context.

 Just like any JS function, arrow functions can also be passed as parameters.
 They are used in two flavors.